 Aspergillomas are radiologically characterized by a rounded mass (fungal ball) in a pulmonary cavity associated with a positive culture or positive IgG.
 Nodules can also be a form of radiological presentation after lung cancer is excluded with biopsy.
 Chronic cavitary/fibrosing forms present as 1 large or more than 2 cavities without a fungal ball associated with the previously mentioned chronic symptoms and positive cultures/IgG.

 Treatment of acute bronchopulmonary aspergillosis consists of a glucocorticoid regimen plus itraconazole.
-Voriconazole is another alternative in cases were itraconazole is not well tolerated.
+Voriconazole is another alternative in cases where itraconazole is not well tolerated.
 Systemic glucocorticoids are the mainstay of treatment followed by a slow oral taper over the course of 3 months.
 The initial dose of prednisone is usually 0.5 mg/kg.

 Monitoring consists of measuring serum total IgE every 1 to 2 months.